The Final Few Moments

 A diplomatic response from their daughter, but not the same as saying yes.

-“I don’t need any help, though,” Erin said.
-“And there’s a welcome party I’m going to tonight so I can’t really hang out with you.”
+“I don’t need help, though,” Erin said.
+“And there’s a welcome party I’m going to tonight so I wouldn’t be able to hang out with you.”

 Erin was one of those independent, spirited kids who couldn’t wait to get away to college, as if her parents were harsh and overbearing.
 They were not.
 Erin had as much freedom as any teen could ask for.
-She’d rarely shown a lack of good judgment, except for that one sexting incident (which she regretted and which Robert and Sasha had intervened to help resolve) and the occasional weed smoking (not such a crime these days), and she’d never given her parents a hard time, except for when they refused to let her get a tattoo last year (now that she was eighteen and could decide for herself, she seemed to have dropped the idea).
+She’d rarely shown a lack of good judgment, except for that one sexting incident (which she regretted) and the occasional weed smoking (not a crime these days, except for being underage), and she’d never given her parents a hard time, other than when they refused to let her get a tattoo last year (now that she was eighteen and could decide for herself, she seemed to have dropped the idea).

 So after Robert solved the puzzle of rearranging the cargo area in the Civic to fit all of Erin’s belongings—“You can’t pack like this,” he told her, “You have to be able to see out the rearview mirror”—mother and father flooded daughter with affection, offered unnecessary reassurances and unsolicited final bits of advice, then stood together holding hands and waving as Erin backed out of the driveway, put her car in gear, and zipped down the street to begin life as a college student.